michalspano/AppointDent/services/notification-service/README.md

 ### `npm run dev`

-Runs the server-side application in the development mode, in port `3000` and `localhost` by default.
+Runs the current service in the development mode, in port `3004` and `localhost` by default.

 ### `npm run build`

-Builds the server-side application for production to the `dist` folder.
+Builds the current service for production to the `dist` folder.

 ### `npm run start`

-Runs the server-side application in the production mode, based on the `dist` folder.
+Runs the current service in the production mode, based on the `dist` folder.

 ### `npm run lint`

 Runs the linter on the `server` folder.

+### `npm run dropdb`

+Drops all the tables from the current service.
+In other words, this command removes all data from the current service.

 ### `npm run lint:fix`